-Pertica is an extinct leafless trimerophyte, that was very tall for the time period in which it lived (Early Devonian).
-The plant had distinct nodes and internodes similar to horsetails.
-Pertica may be an intermediate taxon between early-branching forms (i.e. Psilophyton) and woody plants (lignophyte) plants, such as Tetraxylopteris
+Pertica is an extinct leafless stem euphyllophyte ("trimerophyte") that was very tall for the time in which it lived (Early Devonian).
+The plant had distinct nodes and internodes, similar to those of horsetails.
+Pertica may be an intermediate taxon between early-branching forms (i.e., Psilophyton) and woody plants (lignophyte) plants, such as Tetraxylopteris

 Named by Kasper and Andrews (1972) from compression fossils found in the Trout Valley Formation of northern Maine.
 In 1985, Pertica was named the state fossil of Maine.